baselime/docs/getting-started/quick-start.md

 baselime init --application demo --template @baselime/basic-lambdas-logs
 ```

 The Baselime CLI will initialise your working directory with a `.baselime` folder.
-It will automatically add sample observability resources (queries, alerts and alert channels) to get you started.
+It will automatically add sample observability resources (queries, alerts and alert channels) based on the template you selected in the previous command.
+This would help getting you started.

 ```yaml # :icon-code: .baselime/index.yml
 version: 0.0.3